paulmelis/blender-ply-import/readme.md

   do not seem to be merged with mainline Blender at the moment.
   If that ever happens this module will probably become obsolete as far as its use in Blender is concerned.
+- Development and testing is done on Linux, but the module should compile and work under different operating systems

 ## Performance